 I agree with the client we just lost.
-You can’t be successful at PLM without your very own PLM Bible.
+You can’t be successful at product lifecycle management without PLM definition, without a bible.

-A good PLM Bible starts with defining what PLM means for your organization.
+A good PLM Bible starts with PLM definition and what it means for your organization.
 When you start talking about PLM in detail, you need to be specific in your terminology.

-For example, several years ago, I attended a management meeting where one executive announced that his company would be focusing on streamlining PLM in the coming year.
-During the meeting, everyone around nodded in agreement.
-Afterward, though, my colleagues discussed what PLM actually meant.
+For example, several years ago I attended a management meeting where one executive announced that his company would be focusing on streamlining PLM in the coming year.
+During the meeting, everyone there nodded in agreement.
+Afterwards, though, my colleagues discussed what PLM actually meant.
 Some thought we should focus on streamlining the product process, some thought we should improve the PDM system, and some were convinced we should productize our products more.

 PLM.
 Though we often use these three letters, its meaning is usually unclear.

 Don’t let PLM become a placeholder word that people use to gloss over concepts your people don’t fully understand.
 PLM is too good to become a dummy buzzword.

 2. Connect the “why,” “how” and “what”

 Most people believe that PLM problems are all about technology.